scramjetorg/scramjet/README.md

 The benchmarks are published in the [scramjet-benchmark repo](https://github.com/scramjetorg/scramjet-benchmark).

+**We are working on the next version of Scramjet Framework and are very eager for your feedback!
+You can see and test `pre-v5` JavaScript/TypeScript version in [scramjeorg/framework-js](https://github.com/scramjetorg/framework-js) repository and a brand new Python version in [scramjeorg/framework-python](https://github.com/scramjetorg/framework-python)!**

 ## Example

 How about a full API to API migration, reading a long list of items from one API and checking them one after another,